 He was all but twitching.
 Grinning, yes.
 Beaming, yes.
 Agog is a good way of putting it.

-The mushrooms had been planted on soggy dead bamboo leaves covered with a plastic sheet to help keep them moist.
+He had covered the soggy dead bamboo leaves with a plastic sheet to help keep them moist.
 Now the mushroom farmer had to wait for 20 days.
-It would be a new year before anything mushroom-y appeared.

 Then would emerge pins.
 White dots.

-The future: this would be it: bulging mushrooms: if the mf keeps the pile moist.
+The future: this would be it: bulging, flexing mushrooms: if the mf keeps the pile moist.